KevinVuongly/programmeerproject/README.md

 ##### Summary
 The main visualization is the world map based on the PISA scores for it's legend, radar chart linked to this visualization get updated by clicking on a country.
-The scatterplot with regressionline is used to view for positive correlations.
+The scatterplot with regression line is used to view for positive correlations.

-##### screenshots
+##### Screenshots
 ![](doc/hover.png)
 ![](doc/updateradar.png)

 ##### Main features
-- Different event listeners like onclick and hover (MVP)
+- Event listener for hover to show extra information of the country
-- Dropdown to pick values to change the visualizations for
+- Event listener for on click to update radar chart according to the country clicked for
-- Slider to change for which year you want to see
+- Slider to change every visualization according to the year picked for
+- Dropdown to update the scatterplot according to the subject picked for

 ## Prerequisites